gweis/isodate/README.txt

 For instance, ISO8601:2004 never mentions 2 digit years.
 So, it is not intended by this module to support 2 digit years. (while it may still be valid as ISO date, because it is not explicitly forbidden.)
-Another example is, that if no time zone designation is given for a time, the it is a local time, and not UTC.
+Another example is, when no time zone information is given for a time, then it should be interpreted as local time, and not UTC.

 As this module maps ISO 8601 dates/times to standard Python data types, like *date*, *time*, *datetime* and *timedelta*, it is not possible to convert